shivapbhusal/textpy/README.md

 sudo python setup.py install
 ```

-Test and validate the installation using your Python terminal.
+Test and validate the installation using the Python terminal.

 ```python
 import textpy